SimonLim03/Flight-Fare-Prediction-App/README.md

 In particular, this project split the travel airfare into 4 different fares, including minimum, median, modal and mean of airfare
 Together, these metrics aim to provide a comprehensive overview of potential fares to users.
 To enable model’s access to users, Docker and Gradio (Streamlit) were used for model deployment, enabling users to use the models as a application.
-Gradio is a user-freindly and thus provides options for users to choose rather than typing words.

 ## How to Run the Program
 Execute the following steps to run the app: